even4void/aliquote/content/post/yet-another-interactive-prompt-for-calculus.md

 /usr/local/include//lualib.h
 ```

-There exists a [binary version](http://luabinaries.luaforge.net/) of Lua, but also a [Framework version](http://www.frykholm.se/luaframework.html).
+There exists a [binary version](http://luabinaries.luaforge.net/) for Lua, but also a [Framework version](http://www.frykholm.se/luaframework.html).

 Installation of `num-lua` went file after "some" modifications for OS X.